avyfain/avyfain.github.io/_posts/photos/2021/2021-12-07-headlands.md

     preview_url: headlands/previews/55.jpeg
   - url: headlands/56.jpeg
     preview_url: headlands/previews/56.jpeg
     caption: The sun was setting by the time we made it home.
+We'd backpacked 13 miles.
 ---

+After far too long since our last camping trip, Hannah and I decided to spontaneously book one for the upcoming weekend.
+There happened to be an opening at Bicentennial Campground in Marin, a tiny 3-site campsite near Point Bonita.